nxbyte/Players-Cloud/README.md

 ## Note

-This branch of ytn-cloud (v1.1) will work with v1.1 of the Players (v1.1) iOS application. **There is no guarantees that future front ends will be backwards compatiable with this backend version.**
+This branch of ytn-cloud (v1.1) will work with v1.1 of the Players (v1.1) iOS application. **There are no guarantees that future front ends will be backwards compatiable with this version of the backend.**

 ## License